Safa Global Capital

 • Circles

 Read this top-down.
-The Foundation is the constitutional steward.
-The four operating arms run the platform.
-The Excellence Fund, managed by SGV, holds the operating companies through the eight verticals, with Safa Energy, Safa Health, and Safa Sustainability anchoring our newest sector commitments at the entity level.
+The Foundation is the constitutional steward in the Qatar Financial Centre.
+The two operating pillars run the platform: Capital in Malta and Ventures in Mexico.
+The Excellence Fund, held by SGV, carries the operating companies through the eight verticals, with Safa Energy, Safa Health, and Safa Sustainability anchoring our newest sector commitments.

 What it is